woohoolabs/zen/README.md

 get as much attention as it should.
 To make things even worse, there are quite some misbeliefs around the topic which can prevent people from applying the theory correctly.

-Besides Service Location, the biggest misbelief certainly is that Dependency Injection requires very complex tools called DI Containers.
+Besides using Service Location, the biggest misbelief certainly is that Dependency Injection requires very complex tools called DI Containers.
 And we all well know that their performance is ridiculously low.
 Woohoo Labs.
 Zen was born after the realization of the fact that these fallacies seem to be true indeed, or at least our current ecosystem endorses unnecessarily complex tools, sometimes offering degraded performance.